 Popular YouTuber Mark Fischbach had raised a staggering amount for Cancer Research to celebrate hitting 20,000,000 followers

 A man of his word, for 48 hours only, Mark released a $30 calendar for fans.
 Featuring photos of a variety of his most popular characters including Darkiplier and the two Jims, all proceeds raised from calendar sales will be donated directly to Cancer Research.
-Each calendar will be hand signed by Markiplier, and are due to start shipping to fans later this month.
+Each calendar will be hand signed by Markiplier and are due to start shipping to fans later this month.

 In a video released earlier this week, Mark announced a correction to the initial figure of $380,000 he had thought they had raised for the Cancer Research Institute.
-Due to lower printing costs possible from the sheer number of fans ordering his limited-time offering, the total raised for charity was revised to $500,000, this highest amount Mark has raised in a single charity campaign to date.
+Due to lower printing costs possible from the sheer number of fans ordering his limited-time offering, the total raised for charity was revised to $500,000, the highest amount Mark has raised in a single charity campaign to date.

 Already sitting at 20.1m followers, fans who missed out on the 48-hour window may be disappointed, as Mark does not plan to re-release the calendar for sale.
 However, Mark will likely continue ‘the weird ways’ he tries to raise money for charity.
 Mark is already well on his way to raising a million dollars for charity in just six months.
 Shortly before his European tour, Mark raised over $400,000 for Save the Children in November 2017.